 Yes, it’s important to build an awareness of how great your product or service is.
 You need people to know where to go, when they’re looking for whatever you provide.

 However, if you want to have the full attention of the most motivated buyers, (people ready to make a purchasing decision right now), seek out the unhappy.
-The people who want the difference, which you offer.
+These are the people who are actively looking for what you offer.

-Bonus — Here’s some free advice on how to build a successful business, which includes lots of ideas and examples.
+P.S.
+Here’s some free advice on how to build a successful business, which includes lots of ideas and examples you can use.